FEATURED POST

 So, do you ever catch anything decent?”

-He wasn't hiding his scornful attitude, now.
+He wasn't hiding his scorn, now.

 “Well, today I caught a nice redbreast off the boat ramp.
 It came on an old-school bucktail fly, and it led me around in circles two or three times.
-I wasn't quite sure what it was, because it wasn't the rocketing run of a bass, or the throbbing pulse of a bluegill.
+I wasn't quite sure what it was, because it wasn't the rocketing run of a bass, or the throbbing pull of a bluegill.
 It wanted to run, and I let it.

 It was a nice surprise; they're beautiful fish.”